 While there is much overlap in the changes the brain undergoes from chronic pain and addiction, I am aware of a few things my fellow ‘normal’ addicts do not seem to have to contend with.
 My recovery program addresses both addictive behaviors and the other destructive habits that chronic pain sufferers have.

-1) What are the things that I am doing to contribute to my pain?
-In recovery, am I doing things to reverse those behaviors?
+What are the things that I am doing to contribute to my pain?

-2) Chronic pain changes the brain – as does addiction.
+Chronic pain changes the brain – as does addiction.
 Am I doing things that help heal these changes the brain has undergone?

-Exercise: I make sure to break a sweat every day.
+Break a sweat every day.
 I have a focused Kundalini Yoga practice, as I am a certified yoga teacher.
 I do other activities to exercise.
 Most of the exercise I do requires a meditative mind and conscious breathing.
 Just as the soul needs nurturing, the body needs to be tuned so I performs maximally.